RakhithJK/OfficeDev-teams-toolkit-wiki/Upgrade-project-to-use-Teams-Toolkit-5.0-features.md

         > If your project uses additional `{{config.xxx}}` placeholders, you can refer the sample to add additional environment variables.

 2. Replace `{{{state.fx-resource-aad-app-for-teams.applicationIdUris}}}` placeholder in `appPackage/manifest.json`, `aad.manifest.json` and `infra/azure.parameters.{env}.json` files.
-    * If you do not use any SSO functionality and your project does not require an AAD application, you can remove following redundant things in your project
+    * If you do not use any SSO functionality and your project does not require an Microsoft Entra application, you can remove following redundant things in your project
         1. Remove `aad.manifest.json` file
         2. Remove `aadApp/create` and `aadApp/update` actions in `teamsapp.yml` and `teamsapp.local.yml`
         3. Remove `webApplicationInfo` property in `appPackage/manifest.json`